 Extrusion is when the breast implant comes through the skin.
 This can happen if your surgical wound has not healed properly or if the skin over your breast weakens.
 Radiation therapy has been reported to increase the chances of implant extrusion.
-Additional surgery is needed to fix implant extrusion.
 This can result in more scarring or loss of breast tissue.
 An extruding implant may have to be removed and not replaced.